beemarsh/cpp_dsa/Bit Manipulation/README.md

 It is used in many problems.
 A simple example could be “Given a set of numbers where all elements occur an even number of times except one number, find the odd occurring number” This problem can be efficiently solved by just doing XOR to all numbers.

 - ### Bitwise NOT operator (~)

+	The bitwise Not Operator takes a single value and returns its one’s complement.
+The one’s complement of a binary number is obtained by toggling all bits in it, i.e, transforming the 0 bit to 1 and the 1 bit to 0.